BGDanny/better-chrome/README.md

 # better-chrome

-A chrome extension to improve user experience and interaction with Google Chrome
+A Chrome extension to improve user experience and interactions with Google Chrome

 ## Features